 4. A small stool or gardening pad.
 Strawberries are low hanging fruit.
-They’re easy to spot, and (thankfully) have no thorns to worry about, but you’ll be kneeling and or sitting on the ground as you pick.
+They’re easy to spot, and (thankfully) have no thorns to worry about, but you’ll be kneeling or sitting on the ground as you pick.
 Your knees and lower back will thank you if you bring along something to sit on.
-Fortunately, kiddos are small and already closer to the berries, and you know they’ll love the excuse to sit in the dirt, so really, this is just for you.
+Fortunately, kids are small and already closer to the berries, and you know they’ll love the excuse to sit in the dirt, so really, this is just for you.

 5. Cash.
 Many of the farms accept plastic, but some don’t and often you can jump to the front of the line if you pay cash.

 6. Room in the trunk (and in the freezer).
-Berries take up more room than you think, so take out the stroller before heading out so that you can lay them flat.
-Freezing whole berries quickly and easily by laying them (washed and dried) on a cookie sheet.
-That does however mean that you need a bit of extra space before you bring those little sweeties home.
+Berries take up more room than you think, so take out the stroller before heading out so you can lay them flat.
+Freeze whole berries quickly and easily by laying them (washed and dried) on a cookie sheet.
+That does, however, mean that you’ll need a bit of extra space before you bring those little sweeties home.

 Remlinger Farms has been a family favorite for decades, and for good reason.
-In addition to the rotating seasonal u-pick patches (strawberries in June, raspberries in July and blueberries in July/August as well as pumpkins in the fall), there’s a Family Fun Park with a train ride, a 4-H animal barn where you can pet a llama or goat, as well as a Ferris wheel and roller coaster and lots of other attractions.
+In addition to the rotating seasonal u-pick patches (strawberries in June, raspberries in July and blueberries in July/August as well as pumpkins in the fall), there’s a Family Fun Park with a train ride, a 4-H animal barn where you can pet a llama or goat as well as a Ferris wheel and roller coaster and lots of other attractions.
 There’s also tons of free parking!
 Psst… Containers are provided, so you can leave yours at home and since Remlinger Farms uses only natural fertilizers, their berries are safe to eat right from the field!

 Open: Daily, 9:30 a.m.-6 p.m.
 May-August for u-pick berries.

 Insider Tip: Picking schedules are weather dependent; fields also close frequently to allow berries to ripen or close if fields are over picked.
 Check their homepage or Facebook page for daily updates and times that patches are open.